cisagov/LME/README.md

  - https://github.com/elastic/elastic-agent

 ## Installation:
+Ensure you follow the IP configuration below.

 ### Operating system: **Ubuntu 22.04**:
-Important: Change appropriate variables in `$CLONE_DIRECTORY/example.env`  Each variable is documented inside `example.env`.
-You'll want to change the default passwords!

-After changing those variables, you can run the automated install, or do a manual install.
+Make sure you run an install on ubuntu 22.04, thats the operating system which has been tested the most.
+In theory, you can install LME on any nix... but we've only tested and run installs on 22.04.

 ### Configuration

 Configuration is `/config/`
- in `setup` find the configuration for certificate generation and password setting. `instances.yml` defines the certificates that will get created.
+in `setup` find the configuration for certificate generation and password setting.
+`instances.yml` defines the certificates that will get created.
 The shellscripts initialize accounts and create certificates, and will run from their respective quadlet definitions `lme-setup-accts` and `lme-setup-certs` respectively.

 Quadlet configuration for containers is in: `/quadlet/`.
 These are mapped to the root's systemd unit files, but will execute as the `lmed` user.